investigaciongiis/human-devops/README.md

 Please make sure your code follows the project's style and structure.

 If you have questions or suggestions, feel free to open an issue.

+## 🐞 Issue reporting

+To facilitate effective issue management, a descriptive title, detailed steps to reproduce the problem, a comparison between expected and actual behavior, and relevant information about the operating environment should be provided.

 ## ❓ Support